Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Adaptive Battery: Everything you need to know

-Adaptive battery is an Android feature that extends the battery life based on your phone usage.
+Adaptive Battery is an Android feature that extends battery life based on your phone usage and habits.

 What is Android Adaptive Battery, and how does it work?

 When you’re using a phone, it isn’t just the app you have open that’s consuming battery life.
 There are many background processes running, ranging from email, messaging, and notification updates through to scanning for available Wi-Fi, Bluetooth, and cellular connections.